-Chocolate cake is my weakness and I think I passed it on to my kids as they are capable of making an entire cake disappear in less than half an hour!
+This Instant Pot Chocolate cake is my weakness and I think I passed it on to my kids as they are capable of making an entire cake disappear in less than 5 minutes.

-Now, to make sure we’re no all going to succumb to our cravings and go live in a house made of cake, I decided that we’re only going to eat sweets we cook in the house.
-This rule allows me to limit the sweets in our diet, but it’s also a bit of a nuisance given that the kids keep asking for chocolate cake.
+To make sure we’re no all going to succumb to our cravings and go live in a house made of cake, I decided that we’re only going to eat sweets we cook in the house.
+This rule allows me to limit the sweets in our diet, but it’s also a bit of a nuisance given that the kids keep asking for this Instant Pot cake again and again.

 Don’t be disappointed if you can’t find the Bake function on your Instant Pot – some models don’t have it.
 As you can see from my instructions, I use the Manual mode for baking, and the result is a soft cake that basically melts in your mouth.